-Navigating for Awards

 - Is the Gala Reception seated?

-- The Gala Reception is a walk-around tasting event on the Orchestra and Promenade levels of David H. Koch Theater, and seating is not available.
+- The Gala Reception is a walk-around tasting event and seating is not available.
 There is, however, seating available as part of the VIP experience at a premier ticket price.
 For more information, please call 914.231.6180.

 - What food is being served?

-- Is the David H. Koch Theater handicapped accessible?
+- Is the Lyric Opera of Chicago handicapped accessible?

 - Are children permitted to attend?